 If you become the plaintiff in a qui tam lawsuit, the law protects you from any form of retaliation for your whistleblowing activity.
 Your employer may not take any adverse job actions against you or act in a discriminatory manner.
 That means you cannot be fired, denied a raise or promotion, reassigned to lesser duties, or harassed because of your participation in the lawsuit.
 However, it can be difficult to prove your employer’s actions are retaliatory rather than a response to other factors, so you must consult an experienced whistleblower attorney.

 If you are considering coming forward with information about fraud against the U.S. government or the Commonwealth of Virginia, our attorneys are prepared to help.
-The Law Office of Jeremiah A. Denton III provides reliable guidance and skilled trial advocacy in state and federal qui tam cases.
+Jeremiah A. Denton III, P.C. provides reliable guidance and skilled trial advocacy in state and federal qui tam cases.
 To schedule an appointment with a trustworthy attorney, call 757-215-4818 or contact our Virginia Beach office online.